 If restarting the engine or correcting the fluid level does not fix the problem, your next step would be to read and clear the codes with an OBD-II scanner.

-The limp mode can be caused by a lot of different issues and sensors.
+Many different issues and sensors can cause limp mode.
 For example, the limp mode can be caused by a dirty MAF sensor, which takes 15 minutes to replace.

 Worn spark plugs are another issue that often causes limp mode.
 In addition to the vehicle going into limp mode, your check engine light may stay on or flash.
-The engine will run rough, and in case of a misfire, the engine may shake.
+The engine will run rough, and the engine may shake in case of a misfire.

 To find out why your car is in limp mode, read the trouble codes with an OBD-II scanner.